renmuller/renmuller/README.md

 ### Hi there 👋

-My name is Karen and I am an inquisitive, optimistic Github newbie.
-A fan of all things tech, I enjoy learning new languages (human and computer) and am currently deep-diving into AWS and Python.
+My name is Karen and I am a tech enthusiast.
+I have a particular interest in Cloud systems and will soon qualify as a Certified Cloud Practitioner.
+I enjoy learning new languages (human and computer) and am currently deep-diving into AWS (Amazon Web Services) and Python.

 - 🔭 I’m currently working on my AWS Certified Cloud Practitioner qualification
 - 🌱 I’m currently learning AWS, Python, Linux Bash Shell at TechTalent Academy